agambino720/movie_analytics_project/README.md

-# movie_analytics_project
+# Movie Analytics Project

 ## Description
-This project analyzed various movie datasets to generate business insights for a new movie studio.
-The analysis includes descriptive statistics and regression modeling to understand trends and patterns in the movie industry.
+The Movie Analytics Project is designed to provide valuable business insights for a new movie studio by analyzing various movie datasets.
+This analysis utilized multiple data sources including movie gross data, IMDb data, TMDb movie data, TN movie budgets, and Rotten Tomatoes movie information.

+## Key Business Questions Answered:
+1. **What is the relationship between production budget and domestic gross?**
+   - Identifying how production investments translate into box office returns provides insights into budgeting strategies.
+2. **Which writers and directors have the best vote averages?**
+   - By identifying top-performing writers and directors, the studio can make informed hiring decisions to boost movie quality and audience appeal.
+3. **How do different genres perform in terms of domestic gross and average votes?**
+   - This analysis reveals which genres are most lucrative and well-received, guiding genre-specific production strategies.

 ## Stakeholders
 The primary stakeholders for this project are: